Dynamical universality class for competing short- and long-range interactions

-To derive the time evolution of $P_N(M,2S;t)$ we analyze how single spin flips affect the macroscopic variables $M$ and $2S$.
+In order to reduce the complexity of the dynamics, we adopt a coarse-grained description of the configurations, whose dynamics is governed by the joint probability distribution $P_N(M,2S;t)$ in terms of $M$ and $2S$.
+To derive the time evolution of $P_N(M,2S;t)$, we analyze how single spin flips affect the macroscopic variables $M$ and $2S$.
 Given a spin configuration $\bm{\sigma}$ with magnetization $M$ and $2S$ defects, flipping a single spin results in a new configuration $\bm{\sigma'}$ with updated magnetization $M'\in \{M\pm 2\}$ and number of defects $2S'\in\{2S,2S\pm 2\}$.
 The corresponding dynamics is described by the master equation

-The transition rates $\mathcal{T}$ are products of two factors: \textit{(i)} the probability of choosing a specific spin within a configuration and \textit{(ii)} the Glauber transition probabilities.
-While the latter factor depends only on the energy change and, hence, only on the change in $M$ and $S$, the first factor depends, a priori, on all specific features of the configurations.
-In the SM, we show that, under reasonable hypotheses, also such factor depends only on $M$ and $S$.
-In order to illustrate the validity of this coarse-graining procedure, in the EM, the exact Glauber dynamics is compared with the coarse-grained one, observing an excellent agreement even for small sizes.
+The transition rates $\mathcal{T}$ are products of two factors: \textit{(i)} the probability of choosing a specific spin within a configuration, and \textit{(ii)} the Glauber acceptance probabilities.
+While the latter factor depends only on the energy change and hence only on the change in $M$ and $S$, the probability of choosing a spin depends, a priori, on the specific features of configurations.
+On the other hand, when deriving the coarse-grained transition rates leading to \eqref{eq:dpdt}, we \textit{assume} that the system dynamics explores the microstates sufficiently fast compared to the relaxation time of the macroscopic variables $(M,S)$ appearing in Hamiltonian (\ref{eq:Hamiltonian_v2}).
+The validity of this coarse-graining procedure can be appreciated in Fig.~\ref{figEM:Glauber_vs_coarsegraining}, where we compare the time evolution of the probability distribution obtained from the Glauber dynamics (dots) with the results from the coarse-grained dynamics of $P_N(M,2S;t)$ (solid lines).
+Even for small system sizes $(N=7)$, the agreement is highly satisfactory.
+The \textit{assumption} above is consistent with the smoothness of the time-evolution of $P_M(t)$.

+We now describe the form of the transition rates $\mathcal{T}$.
+Taking the specific rate $\mathcal{T}(M-2,2S \vert M,2S)$ as an example, we explain the meaning of each of its terms.
+This rate corresponds to the transition that flips a spin $+1$ initially surrounded by a single defect, which makes the magnetization decrease by $2$ while keeping the number of defects unchanged.
+Hence, it can be decomposed as follows:

+where $A_{M\rightarrow M-2}^{2S\rightarrow 2S}$ is the Glauber acceptance probability of a spin flip that changes the magnetization from $M$ to $M-2$ leaving unchanged the number of defects, while $B_1^{+}(N,M,2S)$ is the probability that the selected spin is $+1$ (identified by the superscript $+$) surrounded by a single defect (subscript $1$).
+The Glauber acceptance probability can be readily obtained by computing the energy change associated to $M\rightarrow M-2$ and $2S \rightarrow 2S$ of the macroscopic variables, using the Hamiltonian (\ref{eq:Hamiltonian_v2}).
+It reads as